 Which SAML-based authentication flows are supported with Cloud Organization SSO?

-The primary flow is the service provider-initiated flow, where you initiate configuration of Cloud Organization SSO through the CockroachDB Cloud Console.
+- The service provider-initiated flow, where you initiate configuration of Cloud Organization SSO through the CockroachDB Cloud Console.

-defaultrole is assigned to users when auto-provisioning is enabled in a CockroachDB Cloud organization?
+What default role is assigned to users when autoprovisioning is enabled in a CockroachDB Cloud organization?

 - Configure Cloud Organization SSO